abdvl/DevNet-Associate/README.md

 - [ ] Network engineer plan

-## Important
+## Important!
-All resources come from network and free, so this is for personal use, please don't use it for any commercial use.
+All resources come from internet and free, so this repo is just for personal use, please don't use it for any commercial use.